-Cane and leaf rust and Anthracnose - These can be reduced by dormant-season sanitation.
+Anthracnose and cane and leaf rust - These can be reduced by dormant-season sanitation.
 Wild blackberries near commercial plantings should be destroyed.
 Caneberry plantings should be pruned to remove old floricanes and any new canes that show signs of disease or insect injury.
 Remove and burn or bury prunings.
 Though difficult to accomplish, removal of old floricanes is essential to good sanitation in a caneberry planting.

 Raspberry cane borer and rednecked cane borer - Infested canes should be either removed from the site or destroyed immediately after harvest; infested canes can also be removed during winter pruning and destroyed.
-Though flail mowing is assumed to be acceptable, make sure canes are ground very fine to allow for desiccation; this techniques has not been well researched as a method of insect or disease management.
-In some blocks (e.g. if wild blackberries are nearby), cultural controls will need to be augmented with insecticides later in the production cycle.
+Though flail mowing is assumed to be acceptable, make sure canes are ground very fine to allow for desiccation.
+Selective pruning is usually adequate for cane borer control.